Support

 As all interviewees for the same post are assessed against the same set of pre-determined values, this ensures fairness and consistency in the selection process.
 You will be notified as to which Values you will be assessed against in the email inviting you to attend the Assessment Centre.

-In addition to our Values we will ask a question in relation to Equality and Diversity.
-SDS is committed to embedding E & D in all that we do.
-This is aligned to our ambition to be an Employer of Choice and an exemplar of fair work as well as in our Public Sector Equality Duty.
+In addition to our Values we will ask a question in relation to Equality and Diversity (E&D).
+SDS believes in and is committed to embedding E&D in all that we do.
+This is aligned to our ambition to be an Employer of Choice and an exemplar of fair work as well as being part of our Public Sector Equality Duty.

 Your communication skills will be assessed throughout the whole assessment centre; the presentation, interview and group exercise.